delta-reporter/delta-reporter/docs/main_features.md

 ## Useful Links

-You can create custom links on Delta Reporter, which can be really useful to integrate other tools like logs from the system under test (like Kibana), a link back to the CI/CD job that started the test run (like Jenkins, Azure Pipelines, Travis), bug management tools (like Bugzilla, JIRA), or any external application.
+You can create custom links on Delta Reporter, which can be really useful to integrate other tools:

+- Logs from the system under test (like Kibana)
+- A link back to the CI/CD job that started the test run (like Jenkins, Azure Pipelines, Travis)
+- Bug management tools (like Bugzilla, JIRA)
+- Any external application

 In order to create a useful link, first go to your project options: